farm-ng/amiga-dev-kit/website/docs/reference/faq.md

      anywhere.
 We have a detailed tutorial on creating your first custom app on your Amiga.
     <br/><br/>
-    - You can find more details at: <a href="https://amiga.farm-ng.com/docs/brain/brain-apps">Developing Custom Applications</a>.
+    - You can find more details at: <a href="/docs/brain/brain-apps">
+      Developing Custom Applications</a>.
     </div>
 </details>